-Childminders care for babies, toddlers and children in their own home, and support their learning and development.
+Childminders care for babies, toddlers and children in their own home, supporting their learning and development.

 1. Entry requirements